Romaji and English translation of the song Bath Room from the album NIL by the GazettE.

 I bit my lip as I tried to hold back my tears because I just couldn’t understand

-spits out their analysis But it doesn’t matter anymore
+spat out observations But it doesn’t matter anymore

 because your face, right before my eyes, looks so forlorn

-I guess there’s nothing one can do but hate our own mortality
+I guess there’s nothing we can do but hate our own mortality

 But [I say] to you, the one who gave me my name, couldn’t you have stayed by me just a little longer?